Particular/docs.particular.net/nservicebus/sql-persistence/oracle-caveats.md

 snippet: TablePrefix

 ### Sagas

 Tables generated for sagas reserve 27 characters for the saga name, leaving 3 characters for the `_PK` suffix for the table's primary key.

-In order to accommodate as many characters for the saga name as possible, the [table prefix](/nservicebus/sql-persistence/#installation-table-prefix) is not represented in the resulting table name.
+In order to accommodate as many characters for the saga name as possible, the [table prefix](/nservicebus/sql-persistence/#installation-table-prefix) is omitted from the saga table name.

 | Saga Class Name |   Table Name  |    Primary Key   |
 |-----------------|:-------------:|:----------------:|